Peter Carington, 6th Baron Carrington

-Carrington was Foreign Secretary in 1982 when Argentina invaded the Falkland Islands.
+Carington was Foreign Secretary in 1982 when Argentina invaded the Falkland Islands.
 He took full responsibility for the failure to foresee this and resigned.
 As NATO secretary general, he helped prevent a war between Greece and Turkey during the 1987 Aegean crisis.

-Following the House of Lords Act 1999, which removed the automatic right of hereditary peers to sit in the House of Lords, Carrington was created a life peer as Baron Carington of Upton.
+Following the House of Lords Act 1999, which removed the automatic right of hereditary peers to sit in the House of Lords, Carington was created a life peer as Baron Carington of Upton.

 Background and early life

-The surname "Carrington" (with two r's) was adopted by royal licence dated 1839 by his direct male ancestor Robert Carrington, 2nd Baron Carrington, in lieu of Smith.
+The surname "Carrington" (with two Rs) was adopted by royal licence dated 1839 by his direct male ancestor Robert Carrington, 2nd Baron Carrington, in lieu of Smith.
 The latter's father, Robert Smith, MP for Nottingham, was created Baron Carrington in 1796 (Peerage of Ireland) and 1797 (Peerage of Great Britain).
 The spelling of the surname was changed by royal licence to "Carington" (with one r) in 1880 by the 2nd Baron's sons, but the spelling of the title did not change.

 Born in Chelsea on 6 June 1919, Peter Alexander Rupert Carington was the only son of the 5th Baron Carrington by his wife, the Hon.
 Sybil Marion Colville, a daughter of Charles Colville, 2nd Viscount Colville of Culross.
-He was a great-nephew of the Liberal statesman Charles Wynn-Carington, 1st Marquess of Lincolnshire, and also of politician and courtier the Hon.
+His great-uncles were the Liberal statesman Charles Wynn-Carington, 1st Marquess of Lincolnshire, and politician and courtier the Hon.
 Sir William Carington.
-Brought up at Millaton House in Bridestowe, Devon, he was educated at two independent schools: Sandroyd School from 1928 to 1932, based at the time in the town of Cobham, Surrey (now the site of Reed's School), and Eton College.
-Upon leaving Eton, his housemaster, Cyril Butterwick, said of him, "For a really stupid boy, there are three possible professions: farming, soldiering and stockbroking".
+Carington grew up in Millaton House, in Bridestowe, Devon.
+He went to Sandroyd School from 1928 to 1932, based at that time in Cobham, Surrey, and Eton College.
+On leaving Eton, his housemaster, Cyril Butterwick, said of Carington, "For a really stupid boy, there are three possible professions: farming, soldiering and stockbroking".

 Military service

-Having trained at the Royal Military College, Sandhurst, Carrington was commissioned into the Grenadier Guards as a second lieutenant on 26 January 1939.
-He served with the regiment during the Second World War, promoted to lieutenant on 1 January 1941, and later temporary captain and acting major.
-Captain Lord Carrington played a key role as a tank commander during Operation Market Garden in the Netherlands in 1944; he led the first group of four Sherman tanks to reach the other side of the Nijmegen railway bridge across the Waal River.
-He was awarded the Military Cross (MC) on 1 March 1945 "in recognition of gallant and distinguished services in North West Europe".
-After the war, Carrington remained in the army until 1949.
+After training at the Royal Military College, Sandhurst, Carington was commissioned into the Grenadier Guards as a second lieutenant on 26 January 1939.
+He served with the regiment during the Second World War, was promoted to lieutenant on 1 January 1941, and later temporary captain and acting major.
+Carington was a tank commander during Operation Market Garden in the Netherlands in 1944.
+He led the first group of four Sherman tanks to cross the Nijmegen road bridge across the Waal River and was awarded the Military Cross (MC) on 1 March 1945 "in recognition of gallant and distinguished services in North West Europe".
+After the war, Carington remained in the army until 1949.